-This metric is super useful.
+This metric is super helpful.

 With Helium 10 Cerebro, you can search for the keywords your competitors are ranking for.
 It’s definitely a tool that you should check out.
 Cerebro also provides you with the same keyword information as Magnet.

-But how to optimize your Amazon Listing?
+But how can you optimize your Amazon Listing?

 According to a survey by Deloitte, 60% of people say that customer reviews are their most trusted source of information.